“Life, although it may only be an accumulation of anguish, is dear to me, and I will defend it.”

 Students will demonstrate the ability to control language by applying the conventions of standard English in writing and speaking.
 Students will also demonstrate the ability to evaluate the content, organization, and language use of texts.

 Freshman English is an introduction to the different genres of literature.
-Students will be introduced to authors and poets such as Shakespeare, Poe, Steinbeck, Lee, and many others.
+Students will be introduced to authors and poets such as Shakespeare, Poe, Lee, Golding as well as many others.
 Students will see these authors through the works of plays, poems and novels alike.
-The aim of Freshman English is to introduce students to an overview of the types of literature they will be exploring and studying in the years to come.
-Students will be exploring their own creativity and writing by working on literary analysis from the start in preparation for the Common Core Regents they will be taking during their junior year.
+The aim of Freshman English is to introduce students to ‘Exploring Genres of Literature and Composition’.
+Freshman PSA students will be focusing on works from authors such as Homer, Collins, Shakespeare and Rand.
+Therefore, students will be exploring their own creativity and writing by working on literary analysis from the start in preparation for the Common Core Regents they will be taking during their junior year.

-Sophomore English is a study of British literature.
-Students will be focusing on various works of British Literature.
-Shakespeare, Eyre, Orwell, McCourt are just a few of the authors students will be enriched with.
+Sophomore English is a study of multi-cultural perspectives of literature.
+Students will be focusing on authors such as Shakespeare, Wells, Poe and Kafka to name a few.
+Sophomore PSA students will be focusing on British Lieterature with authors such as Shakespeare, Shelly and Chaucer with heavy emphasis on Thesis Writing.
 The aim of Sophomore English is to continue the writing of literary analysis through argumentation, narratives and research, in preparation for the Common Core Regents they will be taking in junior year.

 Advanced Placement English Language and Composition will be offered to the Presentation Scholars Academy students.
-There will be a focus on non-fiction.
+Here, there will be a focus on non-fiction.
 Selected readings will engage students in an exploration of the choices writers make to meet their goals, and the effectiveness of their results.
+Students will take the AP Language and Composition exam and have an opportunity to earn 6 college credits in conjunction with St. John’s University at the end of the year.

-St. John’s University English 12 is offered in place of English 12.
-Students may take this class and receive 6 college credits.
-This course will be an exploration of selected texts focusing on non-fiction in order to engage students in an exploration of the choices writers make to meet their goals.
+College English 12, in conjunction with St. John’s University will be offered in lieu of English 12.
+Qualifying students will be given the opportunity to take this class and receive 6 college credits.
+This course will be an investigation of selected texts focusing on non-fiction in order to engage students in an exploration of the choices writers make to meet their goals.

-Advanced Placement Literature and Composition will be offered.
-This course will be an exploration of selected texts involving critical analysis, thus fostering deepened understanding of works representing a variety of genres, eras and cultures.
+Advanced Placement Literature and Composition will be offered to qualifying students.
+This course will be an exploration of selected texts involving critical analysis, thus fostering an in depth and thorough understanding of works representing a variety of genres, eras and cultures.
 Students will demonstrate their ability to interpret and evaluate literature through writing.
+Students will take the AP Literature and Composition exam and have an opportunity to receive 3 college credits in conjunction with St. John’s University at the end of the year.